toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [tmux-fingers](https://github.com/morantron/tmux-fingers) - Copy-pasting in terminal with vimium/vimperator like hints.
 * [ttyscheme](https://github.com/kolunmi/ttyscheme) - Collection of Color Schemes for the TTY.
 * [Various Scripts](https://github.com/xkcd386at/scripts) - Various script, mainly in shell and Perl, to perform tasks such as combining head and tail, or other common tools accessed using fzf.
+* [volgo](https://github.com/elliot40404/volgo) - A cross-platform CLI app written in Go for controlling system volume from the terminal.
+Use simple commands or a beautiful interactive TUI—even over SSH.
 * [watch](http://www.linfo.org/watch.html) - Periodically runs a command in the console while temporarily clearing the screen content; it makes it easy to check differences between the output of two subsequent commands; it provides "diff" functionality to highlight the changing characters between outputs.
 * [weather-cli](https://github.com/riyadhalnur/weather-cli) - Check the weather for your city from the terminal.
 * [yank](https://github.com/mptre/yank) - Reads input from stdin and display a selection interface that allows a field to be selected and copied to the clipboard.